 You’re almost done!!
 I wanted the edges to look a little more finished so I painted black acrylic paint all around the sides.
 If you don’t care, you can skip this step.

 Now onto the fairy lights behind the canvas… I got these inexpensive fairy lights (I got a pack since I knew I’d use them for other Cricut Christmas projects) on Amazon.
 Click here for lights.

 Here’s the real technical part – I just used tape to add them to the back!
-From the backside, I could see the open spaces and I twisted and turned the lights so they’d show in the openings and taped it down.
+From the backside of the canvas, I could see the open spaces and I twisted and turned the lights so they’d show in the openings and taped it down.

 Then I found a cardboard box and cut a piece out that would fit in the backside to hold everything in.
 I taped the switch on the backside of the cardboard and I was done!